AreckyArecky/MyFlockApp/README.md

-# MyChurchApp
+# MyFlockApp
-CMS - Church Management System.
-Manage members, finances, media.
+Management System for small congregation.
+Manage members, finances, roles.
 Technologies used so far:
   - Java (built with Maven) (Applied)
   - MySQL (Set up of local DB)
   - Hibernate (Applied basic config with possibility to insert data to db)
-  - JavaFX (To Be Applied)
+  - JavaFX (In Progress)